kserve/kserve/docs/samples/transformer/image_transformer/README.md

 docker build -t yuzisun/image-transformer:latest -f transformer.Dockerfile .
 ```

-## Create the KFService
+## Create the InferenceService
-Please use the [YAML file](./image_transformer.yaml) to create the KFService, which includes a Transformer and a Predictor.
+Please use the [YAML file](./image_transformer.yaml) to create the InferenceService, which includes a Transformer and a Predictor.

 Apply the CRD
 ```